-New Brunswick disabled author, playwright and poet J. (Julie) Ivanel Johnson has received a $20,000 grant from the Canada Council for the Arts to professionally workshop her musical, Rough Notes.
+Author, playwright and poet J. (Julie) Ivanel Johnson, an artist with a disability, has received a $20,000 grant from the Canada Council for the Arts to professionally workshop her musical, Rough Notes.

 Rough Notes, the musical, is set in the last six months of 1939, partly in Perth Junction, New Brunswick, and partly at Rideau Hall, in Ottawa, Ontario.
 It is described as being “where the Rurals meet the Royals on the eve of WWII.”